9brada6/tabs-with-posts/development.md

 - 🥇 Add taxonomy options(with post formats).
 - ➕ Add a way to minimize CSS/HTML when is cached.
 CSS is very important to minimize, because there is a lot of improvement.
 - ➕ Fix order By YASR plugin.
+- Add in documentation to switch to another plugin if YASR plugin is used to get most rated posts.
 - ➕ Add filters for all things.
+- ➕ In the title component, add a setting to how many lines of text should be displayed.
 - ➕ Add a way to invert category icons?
 - ➕ Add a way to "Only Include/Exclude specific posts" to also including all the post children with a checkbox option.
 - ➕ Add a preview query posts in the backend.
 If we add a query preview in the backend, add a warning that will say that sticky posts are not included here.